open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 To have a strict separation between different shared contents, each time a folder or item is shared using the &quot;Get a link&quot; method, a designated anonymous guest account for this share is used.
 Consequently, each time such an anonymous share is revoked, this guest account is terminated again with no further delay.
 Additionally, such an anonymous guest entity can only be applied to the permission set of the folder or item the original link was created for, i.e. it's not possible to add more shared contents to an anonymous guest - in contrast to an invited, named guest user.

-The displayed folder hirarchy is also modified to hide all folder information that the anonymous user should not have access to.
+The displayed folder hierarchy is also modified to hide all folder information that the anonymous user should not have access to.
 The parent folder of the shared folder will always be the next highest default or system folder in the folder tree.
 This way any folders in between are hidden.

 Besides the common restrictions for guest accounts outlined above, the following applies for anonymous guest user accounts: